NakedFerret/NakedFerret.github.io/_posts/2014-02-19-buildingblocks-status.md

 To use, simply call `utils.status.show(message)`. `message` can be a string or HTML.

-## Thats cool, but how does it work?
+## That's cool, but how does it work?

 To satisfy my curiosity I took a peek at the contents of `status.js`.
 It works as follows.
 The `status` object keeps track of 4 variables